railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_inv.rst

 * ``Transit Location for Inter-Companies Transfers``: used as an intermediate location in a multi-company environment.

 You can have several locations of the same type.
-In that case your product, supplier and warehouse configurations determine the location that is to be used for any given operation.
+In that case, your product, supplier and warehouse configurations determine the location that is to be used for any given operation.

 Location Addresses
 ^^^^^^^^^^^^^^^^^^
 Each location can have a specific address that enables you to create a location for a customer or a supplier, for example.
 You can then give it the address of that customer or supplier.
-You should indicate to OpenERP on the partner form that it should use this location rather than the default location given to partner deliveries.
+Go to the partner form to tell OpenERP it should use this location rather than the default location given to partner deliveries.

 .. tip:: Subcontracting Production

-	You will see in the chapter, Manufacturing that it is possible to assign a location to a manufacturing workcenter.
+	You will see in the on line chapter Manufacturing that it is possible to assign a location to a manufacturing workcenter.
 	If this location is at a supplier’s, you must give it an address so that OpenERP can prepare a delivery order for the supplier and a receive operation for the manufactured goods.
 	Creating a location specifically for a partner is also a simple solution for handling consigned stocks in OpenERP.

 .. note:: Consigned Stock

-	Consigned stock is stock that is owned by you (valued in your accounts) but is physically stocked by your supplier.
+	Consigned stock is stock that is owned by you (valued in your accounts), but is physically stocked by your supplier.
-	Or, conversely, it could be stock owned by your customer (not valued by you) but stocked in your company.
+	Or, conversely, it could be stock owned by your customer (not valued by you), but stocked in your company.
 Make sure that you create consignment locations as part of your internal stock.

-To enable you to consolidate easily at a higher level, the location definition is hierarchical.
-This structure is given by the field Parent Location.
+To enable you to easily consolidate at a higher level, the location definition is hierarchical.
+This structure is given by the field ``Parent Location``.
 That also enables you to manage complex cases of product localization.

 For example, you could imagine the following scenario: **One Company with Two Warehouses**

 A company has a warehouse in Paris and in Bordeaux.
-For some orders, you must deliver the products from Paris, and for others from Bordeaux.
-But you should also specify a fictitious warehouse that OpenERP uses to calculate if it should deliver products from Paris or from Bordeaux.
+For some orders, you have to deliver the products from Paris, and for others from Bordeaux.
+But you should also specify a fictitious warehouse that OpenERP uses to calculate whether it should deliver products from Paris or from Bordeaux.
 To do this in OpenERP, you would create a third warehouse ‘France’ which consolidates the warehouses in Paris and Bordeaux.
 You create the following physical locations: